lkwhite/Quoncierge/README.md

 - Add or remove core Python packages
 - Make projects public instead of private
 - Customize the starting `.qmd`, README, or Quarto YAML
-- Change Git default branch from `master` to `main`

-If you add new Python packages during development, remember to update your environment with:
+💡 If you install new Python packages, you can update your environment with:

 ```bash
 pip freeze > requirements.txt